-A single LT4448 has 11 BNC channels and 3 LTC channels.
+A single LT 4448 has 11 BNC channels and 3 LTC channels.
 These channels can receive SDI, NTSC/PAL black burst, HD tri-level sync, AES/EBU digital audio, word-clock signals, and LTC signals.
 SDI signals are switched with relays; all other signals can be switched with electronic switches.
 The power supplies are redundant.
 Alarms are generated when errors occur.

-The LT 4448 is used in combination with the LT 4610 (SYNC GENERATOR) or the LT 4600A (MULTIFORMAT VIDEO GENERATOR) at close distance.
+The LT 4448 is used in combination with the LT4670 (SYNC GENERATOR), LT 4610 (SYNC GENERATOR), or LT 4600A (MULTIFORMAT VIDEO GENERATOR) at close distance.